Gmanweb/kafka-cookbook-with-opswork/README.md

 My Description
 ===========

-I modify a little bit to make this cookbook work with OpsWorks.
+I modify a little bit to make this cookbook work with OpsWorks(11.4).
 However, since it is a part of our company's whole OpsWorks cookbook system, I didn't test it standalone.

 The custom json I used in OpsWork is as follows: